osmbe/website/content/posts/2016-08-20-motm-jorieke-vyncke.en.md

 I was very gratefull for HOT's [Ebola activation](https://hotosm.org/projects/west_africa_ebola_epidemic)!
 The western part of the Côte d'Ivoire is about perfect!
 With a few corrections by people that knew the region very well, we got the logistics running smoothly.
 Other parts of the country were harder, driving around for 40 kilometers to get in that particular village, was not uncommon.

-{{< figure src="https://photos.smugmug.com/OSM/Screenshots/Mapper-in-the-Spotlight/Jorieke-Vyncke/i-CnbCsB7/0/XL/GisDay%202015%20met%20OpenStreetMap%20Mali-XL.jpg" title="GisDay 2015 met OpenStreetMap Mali" >}}
+{{< figure src="https://photos.smugmug.com/OSM/Screenshots/Mapper-in-the-Spotlight/Jorieke-Vyncke/i-CnbCsB7/0/XL/GisDay%202015%20met%20OpenStreetMap%20Mali-XL.jpg" title="GisDay 2015 met OpenStreetMap Mali" >}}{{< mdl-disable "<!-- markdownlint-disable MD034 -->" >}}

 ## How and where do you map?